 USPs are good but the numbers are better.
 Statistics and numbers feel more factual and can be more informative.

 Including prices is one of the best ways to be upfront and honest with customers and if your rates are genuinely competitive it will increase your conversion rates.
 If you are not so competitive in your prices, at least the traffic that does come through will be qualified and likely to convert because you were informative and honest.

 A great way to include numbers, boast about a USP and stay up to date, is to include stats on how much money you saved customers in the last month, this also helps keep the ad current.

 Another clever way to use numbers is to give exact figures rather than rounded numbers, for example when explaining the purity rate of a product or your success rate.
 Exact figures seem more real to customers than saying 100% success rate, as they are smart enough to know that no business is perfect.
 Exact figures instil trust.

 9) Use emotion but don’t overuse urgency

 Veteran copywriters know that emotive text is a key component in pushing conversions.
 Fear is one of the most commonly used emotions, as it is one of the most primal.
 People hate missing out and so creating a feeling of urgency or danger can be compelling.

 However, it is important not to overuse fear.
 Every single tactic used to elicit consumer emotions, no matter how effective, eventually weakens.
 The more advertisers who create effective urgency in their ads, the more people will become immune.
 Remember Google ads are not life or death matters for your audience, so they can easily reject you if you overuse an emotive tactic.

-Focusing on positive emotions and more subtle emotions can be a great workaround for your Google advertising.
-Limited time offers, if expressed correctly, can feel positive and create urgency e.g. ‘free shipping ending soon’.
+Focusing on positive emotions and more subtle emotions can be a great workaround for your Google Ads Management.
+Limited time offers if expressed correctly, can feel positive and create urgency e.g. ‘free shipping ending soon’.